truecharts/website/docs/manual/FAQ.md

 Technically, yes you can.
 But keep in mind this is out of our support scope.

-## Do we support other proxies and LoadBalancers in front of Traefik?
+## Do we support other proxies and Load Balancers in front of Traefik?

 Not supported for standard support channels.
 This includes cloudflare proxy.